jaredcoderman/code-jam/user-stories.md

 As a user
 I want to be able to search for projects
-So that I can find one to join [ IN PROGRESS ]
+So that I can find one to join [ DONE ]